Available for Licensing - Electrochemical Rare Earth Recovery from Coal Fly Ash: Turn Waste Stockpiles into Critical Materials Revenue

 Quick Summary

-The Department of Energy's Idaho National Laboratory (INL) has issued a Special Notice seeking industrial partners to license and commercialize a patent-pending electrochemical process for Rare Earth Element (REE) recovery from coal fly ash.
-This technology aims to transform waste stockpiles into critical materials revenue.
-Responses are due May 1, 2026.
+The Idaho National Laboratory (INL), under the Department of Energy, has issued a Special Notice regarding a patent-pending electrochemical process for Rare Earth Element (REE) recovery from coal fly ash.
+INL is seeking industrial partners to license and commercialize this technology, which aims to turn waste stockpiles into critical materials revenue.
+The response date is August 1, 2026.

-INL researchers have developed an electrochemical process that selectively extracts REEs from coal fly ash leachate using electricity, eliminating the need for chemical reagents.
-The technology employs tuned anodic electrosorption with functionalized mesoporous carbon electrodes, achieving superior separation of REEs from competing metal ions.
-This addresses the challenge of inefficient, costly, and environmentally unsustainable traditional extraction methods.
+Researchers at INL have developed an electrochemical process that selectively extracts REEs from coal fly ash leachate using electricity, eliminating the need for chemical reagents.
+This technology employs tuned anodic electrosorption with functionalized mesoporous carbon electrodes, achieving superior separation of REEs from competing metal ions.

 • Processing Time: Hours (vs. days to weeks)

-Additional Benefits: 60% recovery efficiency, reusable electrodes, lower operating costs, and faster time to revenue.
+• Efficiency: 60% recovery efficiency, reusable electrodes, lower operating costs.

 Market Applications

-• Coal Power Plants: Convert fly ash from a liability to a revenue stream.
+• Coal Power Plants: Converting fly ash from a liability to a revenue stream.

-• REE Recovery Companies: Replace chemical extraction with cleaner, faster processing.
+• REE Recovery Companies: Providing a cleaner, faster processing alternative.

-• Environmental Remediation: Applicable to mining tailings and contaminated soils.
+• Environmental Remediation: Processing mining tailings and contaminated soils.

-• Critical Materials Supply Chain: Support domestic REE sourcing for defense and electronics.
+• Critical Materials Supply Chain: Supporting domestic REE sourcing for defense and electronics.

-• Broad Applicability: Suitable for any complex mixed-ion separation challenge.
+• Beyond Coal Fly Ash: Applicable to any complex mixed-ion separation challenge.

 Contract & Timeline